Special Education (Minor)

 In the special education minor, you will engage in a critical examination of inclusive education and study fundamental issues of values, purposes, and practices in public education systems.
 The concept of disability in education has a dual nature.
 It has been represented as a mechanism of protection within schools that recruits efforts and resources to develop all individuals’ abilities and to ensure their meaningful, full participation in society.
 Disability identification has also been a mechanism for exclusion and inequity, including long-standing intersections with race, language, class, and gender, among others.
 This minor can be combined with other majors and can provide an accelerated pathway to the Education Department's professional graduate preparation programs, particularly the M.Ed. in special education.

-• The minor consists of completing five Education Department courses (20 credits) as follows below.
+• The Minor in Special Education consists of completing five Education Department courses for a total of twenty (20) credits.

 Required Courses